Umar Kremlev: Career

 The International Olympic Committee (IOC) has been concerned about the IBA under Kremlev's leadership.
-Kremlev has ties to Vladimir Putin, has moved much of the IBA's operations from Lausanne, Switzerland to Russia, has spent heavily on apparent self-promotion, and has opposed independent appointment of judges and referees.
-The IOC has also been alarmed by the fact that the IBA's only sponsor was a Russian state-owned energy company (Gazprom) that supports the Russian invasion of Ukraine, although Kremlev said that sponsorship ended in December 2022.
-The statement was later refuted in August 2024 by Chris Roberts, IBA's British chief, who confirmed that Gazprom were still an IBA sponsor.
-In September 2022, the IBA voted against a presidential election, cementing Kremlev's position as the organization's president.
+Kremlev has ties to Vladimir Putin, has moved much of the IBA's operations from Lausanne, Switzerland, to Russia, has spent heavily on apparent self‑promotion, and has opposed the independent appointment of judges and referees.
+The IOC has also been alarmed by the fact that the IBA's only sponsor was a Russian state‑owned energy company (Gazprom) that supports the Russian invasion of Ukraine, although Kremlev said that sponsorship ended in December 2022.
+This statement was later refuted in August 2024 by Chris Roberts, IBA's British chief, who confirmed that Gazprom remained an IBA sponsor.
+In September 2022, the IBA voted against holding a presidential election, cementing Kremlev's position as the organisation's president.

 In 2023, the IBA suspended two fighters, Imane Khelif and Lin Yu-ting, on unspecified grounds.
-Khelif was suspended shortly before her gold medal bout against Chinese boxer Yang Liu, three days after defeating Azalia Amineva, a previously unbeaten Russian prospect, at the IBA's world championships.
-Kremlev would later state that Khelif failed a gender test without providing proof.
+Khelif was suspended shortly before her gold medal bout against the Chinese boxer Yang Liu, three days after defeating Azalia Amineva, a previously unbeaten Russian prospect, at the IBA's world championships.
+Kremlev later stated, without providing proof, that Khelif had failed a gender test.
 No evidence has been presented that Khelif has XY chromosomes or elevated levels of testosterone.
-Kremlev said the tests were carried out by medical professionals "at the request of female athletes" and after "the women's coaches complained a lot", and claimed that he could not release the medical records of the two tested athletes because it contained their personal and genetic data.
+Kremlev said that the tests were carried out by medical professionals "at the request of female athletes" and after "the women's coaches complained a lot", and claimed that he could not release the medical records of the two tested athletes because they contained their personal and genetic data.
 Khelif has been deemed eligible for all other boxing competitions, including the Olympics.

-On September 2, 2024, Kremlev, still the head of IBA, was announced as the new owner of the state-run car dealership Rolf.
+On 2 September 2024, Kremlev, still the head of the IBA, was announced as the new owner of the state‑run car dealership Rolf.

+Donald Trump Jr. wedding financing

+In September 2026, ProPublica published an investigation titled "Donald Trump Jr.'s Bahamas wedding was secretly bankrolled by Russian oligarch close to Putin", referring to Kremlev's financing of a portion of Donald Trump Jr. and Bettina Anderson's May 2026 post-wedding activities.
+The report claimed Kremlev had paid for $100,000 worth of wedding expenses for Trump Jr. and Anderson, including renting one of two private islands where the wedding was held and a fireworks show.

+On September 14, 2026, Anderson confirmed the report in an Instagram post, writing Kremlev hosted a two nights of the wedding celebrations as "an extraordinarily generous wedding gift", describing Kremlev as a "dear friend".